About Plasma Donation

 In most states, you can donate plasma if you’re between 18 and 64 years old, weigh at least 110 pounds and are in good health.
 Some states have a higher minimum age.
-For example, in Alabama you must be at least 19 years old.
+For example, in Nebraska, the minimum age requirement is 19, however we can accept written consent from a legal guardian for donors who are 18 years old.

 If you have Rh-negative blood, we especially need your donations for our specialty antibody program.

 For more on our plasma donation requirements, visit our First-Time Donors page.

 Can pregnant women donate plasma?

 You can’t donate plasma while you’re pregnant.
 Typically, you can start donating again 6 to 12 months after the end of your pregnancy.
 Ask your doctor if you have questions about when you can donate safely.

 You might be able to donate plasma depending on the type and severity of your diabetes.
 Check with your doctor or contact your local Octapharma Plasma donation center.